Open Accessibility Menu

 Home on the Road: How a cancer patient found comfort close to his care at Southwest General

-Bill’s first experience with Southwest General was as a cardiology patient years earlier, after a second heart attack resulted in his needing double bypass surgery, which was successfully performed at the Health Center.
+Bill’s first experience with Southwest General was as a cardiology patient in June 2022, after a second heart attack resulted in his needing double bypass surgery, which was successfully performed at the hospital.

 An Unsettling Diagnosis

-This time, Bill’s health challenges led him to seek care from Mark Mehle, MD, a board-certified otolaryngologist (ear, nose and throat physician) at Southwest General, who made a startling discovery—a tumor on Bill’s vocal cord.
-This diagnosis led Bill to the University Hospitals (UH) Seidman Cancer Center at Southwest General where further testing confirmed he had head and neck cancer.
+This time, Bill’s health challenges led him to seek care from Mark Mehle, MD, a board-certified otolaryngologist (ear, nose and throat) at Southwest General, who made a startling discovery—a tumor on Bill’s vocal cord.
+This diagnosis led Bill to University Hospitals (UH) Seidman Cancer Center at Southwest General, where further testing confirmed he had head and neck cancer.

-Faced with the need for extensive radiation and chemotherapy treatment, Bill made the choice to receive care at Southwest General, despite it being more than an hour away from his home in Lorain County.
+Faced with the need for extensive radiation and chemotherapy treatment, Bill made the choice to receive care at Southwest General, despite it being more than an hour away from his home.

 Unfortunately, the daily drive for Bill and Patti quickly became overwhelming.
 Upon leaving the hospital one day after treatment, the couple noticed the Cuyahoga County Fairgrounds just down the street from the hospital—and they realized that it had a campground onsite.

-As avid campers, Bill and Patti own an RV, so they made the decision to pack up and relocate to the fairgrounds for the duration of Bill’s treatment.
+As avid campers, and RV owners, Bill and Patti made the decision to pack up and relocate to the fairgrounds for the duration of Bill’s treatment.
 “It lowered our stress level.
-It lowered the amount of money we were spending, and it was just comfortable,” said Patti.
+It lowered the amount of money we were spending, and it was just comfortable,” says Patti.
 “We were five minutes away from the hospital if anything happened out of the ordinary.”

 A Good Experience All Around